George Borup: Museum curator

 Upon his expedition ship’s triumphant return to New York City later in 1909, explorer Borup was paid off.
 He successfully applied to the American Museum of Natural History, in that city, for a position as a curatorial trainee.
 In this status he moved from geology to paleontology.
-He worked with the United States Geological Survey and caried out graduate studies at Yale University.
+He worked with the United States Geological Survey and carried out graduate studies at Yale University.
 Borup also wrote a memoir, A Tenderfoot With Peary (1911).

 Borup continued his support of Peary and the senior explorer’s claim to have reached the Pole.
 This claim was directly opposed to a parallel and prior claim set down by rival explorer Frederick Cook.
 Cook, like Peary, claimed to have marched with an Inuit group in a trek across the Arctic Ocean icecap to the North Pole.
 Borup assisted Peary’s senior aide, Matthew Henson, in a reported interview of Cook’s Inuit companions, in which the Inuit explorers supposedly admitted that they had left Ellesmere Island, marched a few days north across the icecap, then turned south before ever getting close to the Pole.

 As Peary’s polar claim moved towards popular United States acceptance, the senior explorer entered retirement.
 Still in his twenties, Borup sought further adventures.
 Peary had, among other assertions, laid claim to the discovery by the United States of what he called “Crocker Land,” a large Arctic land mass which he said he had seen in the Arctic mists north of Ellesmere Island.
 In 1911, Borup and his fellow explorer, Donald Baxter MacMillan, proposed and began to organize the Crocker Land Expedition to find and survey the unmapped island.
 Borup was to have been the leader of the expedition’s land party, which would have actually landed on and surveyed the mysterious island.

 While training for what he expected to be strenuous duties in the Arctic, Borup’s life came to a premature end.
 While canoeing in Long Island Sound at Crescent Beach off the coast of Connecticut, he drowned on April 18, 1912.
+He was buried in the historic Dale Cemetery in Ossining.

 After a year’s delay associated with this tragedy, the Crocker Land Expedition headed north under MacMillan in 1913, only to find that the “land” was a mirage.